Loading

 Stillwater sits at the crossroads of several tribal nations.
 We navigate the complex legal relationships between tribal, state, and federal governments.

-Federal Indian law affects business, family, and criminal matters throughout central Oklahoma.
+Federal Indian law affects business, governance, and regulatory matters throughout central Oklahoma.

 Payne County interacts with the Pawnee, Iowa, Sac and Fox, and Otoe-Missouria tribes.
 We know the players and the laws.